dansushi/Raspberry-Pi-SenseHat-Spirit-Level/README.md

 # Raspberry Pi SenseHat Scripts
-As of now, all I have here is my personally created Spirit Level script, spirit-level.py
+As of now, all I have here is my Spirit Level script, spirit-level.py

 It contains such features as: